apache/trafficserver/doc/reference/configuration/records.config.en.rst

    If set to a non-zero value :arg:`N` then any connection that takes longer than :arg:`N` milliseconds from accept to completion will cause its timing stats to be written to the :ts:cv:`debugging log file
    <proxy.config.output.logfile>`.
-This is identifying data about the transaction and all of the :ref:`transaction milestones <txn-milestone-table>`.
+This is identifying data about the transaction and all of the :c:type:`transaction milestones <TSMilestonesType>`.

 Diagnostic Logging Configuration
 ================================